Where in the World Is Taylor Swift? An Investigation.

 From her rotating cast of Ken doll boyfriends to her famous squad, Swift consistently made headlines.
 Love her or hate her, but show some freaking gratitude for a woman who would go on a double date with her friend who is currently dating her ex-boyfriend just to feed us clickbait-hungry monsters.

-When Swift was exposed as a liar and went into hiding, the entertainment blogosphere lost one of its brightest stars.
+When Swift was exposed and went into hiding, the entertainment blogosphere lost one of its brightest stars.
 Swift elegantly toed the line between A-list celebrity and overexposure—a line that Kim Kardashian promptly pushed her over.
 So it’s no surprise that the media-adept star reacted by doing a total-180, transforming from “girl who gets papp’d every day” to “mythical nocturnal creature who may or may not subsist on the burnt offerings of Ed Sheeran.”

 Keeping a low profile is one thing, but shipping yourself out of your own apartment is quite another.